Anomaly inflow and $p$-form gauge theories: Quadratic refinement of differential cohomology pairing

 We have used $E_7$ because it has a natural motivation in M-theory and the above definition of $\CQ$ has the direct relevance to the anomaly of chiral 2-form fields as we will see later in this paper.
 However, there is no problem for the above argument to use $E_6$ instead of $E_7$ since the homotopy groups are $\pi_k(E_6) = 0$ for $k \leq 8$ and $k \neq 3$.
 (See e.g.~Table~1 of \cite{Garcia-Etxebarria:2017crf} for convenient summary of homotopy groups.)
 There is a subgroup $E_6 \times \U(1) \subset E_7$ (or more precisely there is a homomorphism $E_6 \times \U(1) \to E_7$) such that the $56$ dimensional representation becomes $(27_{1} \oplus 1_{3} ) \oplus \text{c.c.}$ where the subscripts are $\U(1)$ charges, and c.c. is the complex conjugate representation.
 The $\U(1)$ here can be used as a $\spin^c$ connection, so that the chiral 2-form field may be formulated not only on spin manifolds, but also on $\spin^c$ manifolds.
 In our applications in this paper, we will only consider spin manifolds, so we do not study the detail of the $\spin^c$ case.

 It is not known how to construct a quadratic refinement for ordinary differential cohomology in the dimension $d+1=11$ by using only spin structure.
 However, for the application to the chiral RR 4-form field in Type IIB string theory, what we actually need to classify the topological classes of the RR fields is K-theory rather than ordinary cohomology.
 Therefore, what we need in this case is not the ordinary differential cohomology, but differential K-theory~\cite{Freed:2000tt,Freed:2000ta,Hopkins:2002rd}.
 We construct a quadratic refinement in differential K-theory in $d+1=11$ dimensions, or more generally in any dimensions of the form $d+1 = 8\ell+3$.
 In particular, it includes the case $d+1=3$ of Sec.~\ref{sec:3} as a special case.
-The content of this subsection is out of the main line of discussions in this paper, and the reader can safely skip it.
+The content of this subsection is out of the main line of discussions in this paper, and the reader can safely skip it.\footnote{ It is a nontrivial question whether the 11-dimensional bulk of Type~IIB string theory is just given by the differential K-theory of this section (even if there is no twist).
+There is a nontrivial topological coupling of the RR fields (in particular the chiral 4-form) in Type~IIB string theory~\cite{Debray:2021vob,Yonekura:2024bvh}.
+It is studied mainly when there is a nontrivial $\GL(2,\bZ)$ bundle (or its pin$^+$ generalization), but it exists even for purely gravitational backgrounds without either $\GL(2,\bZ)$ or the $B$-field~\cite{Yonekura:2024bvh}.
+One possibility is that it is already contained in the formulation of this section, which may be revealed along the lines of computations in \cite{Diaconescu:2000wy} for the case of Type~IIA.
+Another possibility is that we need to add an additional term in the action, as in the case of differential KO theory in Type~I~\cite{Freed:2000ta}.
+It would be interesting to investigate this problem further. }

 We need to define differential K-theory.
 First let us outline its ingredient.
 The topology is classified by elements $\DV \in K^{p}(Y)$ for $p=0$ or $p=-1$ mod 2.
 Once the topological class is fixed, the dynamical fluctuations in that topological class are given by differential form fields whose degrees are equivalent to $p+1$ mod 2.
 We denote them as $\DC=\DC_{p+1}+ \DC_{p+3} +\DC_{p+5}+ \cdots$ where $\DC_{p+1} \in \Omega^{p+1}(Y)$ and so on.
 A subtle point is that we need some quantity which represents $\DV$ by a concrete differential geometric object.
 For $p=0$, it is a connection $\DB$ on $\DV$ represented as a difference of vector bundles.
 For $p=-1$, it is a map $\DU: Y \to \U(N)$ for sufficiently large $N$.
 However, $\DB$ or $\DU$ is not a dynamical field, so we need to impose some equivalence relation or gauge transformations so that the degrees of freedom of $\DB$ or $\DU$ can be gauged away. $\DB$ or $\DU$ play an analogous role as the $E_7$ connection in the construction of the case $d+1=7$ in Sec.~\ref{sec:7}.